2.00 Salary Certification Policy

 - eSDS Salary Distribution System – enables administrators to make salary distribution changes for both weekly and monthly employees and hourly-paid students. eSDS replaced the legacy DINDI and SANDI reports and the eSANDI application.

 It is Institute policy to have each Quarterly Salary Distribution Report (Quarterly DACCA) certified by an appropriate individual.
 This requirement applies to all cost objects, not just sponsored programs.
 The Principal Investigator/Cost Object Certifier in association with the head of the DLC or administrative office is ultimately responsible for making sure that all cost objects with payroll charges are certified in accordance with Institute policy.
-One of the conditions of the federal regulations is that after-the-fact confirmation of the costs must represent actual costs and must be confirmed by "responsible persons with suitable means of verification that the work was performed" per OMB Circular A-21.
+One of the conditions of the federal regulations is that after-the-fact confirmation of the costs must represent actual costs and must be confirmed by "responsible persons with suitable means of verification that the work was performed" per Uniform Guidance.
 MIT’s implementation of the A-21 requirement requires certification by “an individual with direct knowledge of the work performed.”

 In MIT's official submission to the government and in the Institute's policy for payroll documentation, the requirement for such confirmation is to have the Quarterly Salary Distribution Report (the payroll report which documents salary distribution to cost objects) electronically certified in the payroll eDACCA system.
 Electronic certification must be performed by either: